-- All applicants who advance as finalists will be notified to submit additional materials and informed of dates for a phone interview no later than December 1, 2019.
+- All applicants who advance as finalists will be notified to submit additional materials and informed of dates for a phone interview by approximately mid-January 2021.

-- The 2020 Don H. Liu Scholars are expected to attend the AABANY Annual Dinner to be held virtually in 2021.
+- The 2021 Don H. Liu Scholars are expected to attend the AABANY Annual Dinner which is expected to be held virtually in 2021.
 The date of the 2021 Annual Dinner has not yet been announced but it has been held on the last Wednesday in February in prior years.

 - No other notice will be provided to applicants unless deemed required by the Selection Committee.